Synology Logo Image

 #4 Combinations of the choices above.

-UPDATE: Installing a pair of 12tb Seagate Ironwolf Pro drives now gets a consistent 237mb/s over 2.5g Ethernet.
+Update: Installing a pair of 12tb Seagate Ironwolf Pro drives on the 723+ now gets a very consistent 237mb/s over 2.5g Ethernet.
 These drives have a larger cache and it seems to eliminate the fluctuating transfer speeds.
-The original WD Red 4TB drives were the bottleneck.

 A nice feature of a Synology NAS is that it can be easilly upgraded.
 One of the first things would be to install more memory.
 It comes with 2G of Dual Rank ECC RAM standard but is expandable to 32.
 Just be careful that the new RAM is compatible with the NAS.
 The Synology website says it has to be Synology branded (expensive) memory but that just isn't true.
 However, Dual rank memory is a MUST.